ctu-mrs/leader_follower_task/README.md

 * createSpeedCommand - called periodically by the supervisor node.
 Alternative to the reference point commands.
 Allows you to have a deeper level of control by using velocity commands instead of position reference.
 * getCurrentEstimate - uses a simple Kalman filter to estimate the position and velocity of the leader UAV.
 Filtering the raw UVDAR data will allow you to smooth out the control commands.
 Aggressive manoeuvres generate tilt, which may result in loss of visual contact with the leader.

-These methods will be called by the [`summer_school_supervisor`](https://github.com/ctu-mrs/summer_school_supervisor) node running onboard the follower UAV. **Do not modify the supervisor node!
-The real UAVs will use the default one during the experiments!**
+These methods are periodically called by the [`supervisor`](https://github.com/ctu-mrs/leader_follower_task/src/supervisor.cpp).
+This is a ROS node running onboard the follower UAV. **Do not modify the supervisor node!
+Your supervisor node will not be used for evaluation!**

 ## Simulation and a Reference solution
 The provided code also includes a very crude solution.
 This solution will take the latest known leader pose, add a desired offset (loaded from a config file), and set it as the reference point for the follower.
 You may try running this code by opening the `tmux_scripts/two_drones_uvdar` folder and running the script: